zlatko-ms/hellonode/README.md

 The app is trivial and aims to provide :

-- a simple HTTP responder with a logger facility
+- a simple HTTP responder with a logger facility, mainly intended for testing the LB infra
-- a bouncing HTTP responder ( it calls github api)
+- a bouncing HTTP responder, it calls the github api before returning the response, mainly intenfed for testing security issues (public exposition and round trip to SaaS services)

 It is very easy to extend/override the code in order to mock or test any backend side deployement.

 ## Invoking the App